joinsukesh/Stratum/README.md

 ![stratum_1](https://user-images.githubusercontent.com/24619393/235687985-2cb64452-60b5-4f9c-a560-9e312aa990e7.png)

 3. Enter the inputs.
-I chose to name my solution <i>MyCompany</i>.
-I had an existing fresh Sitecore instance named <i>sample.local</i>.

 ![stratum_2](https://user-images.githubusercontent.com/24619393/235832661-2fa106f4-e3e6-40f0-8cc9-48d689d1b2a5.png)

 4. This will create the Visual Studio solution in the specified target directory.
-Once that is done, open the solution in Visual Studio and build it.
+Once that is done, open the solution file in Visual Studio and build it.

 ## Step 2: Deploy Sitecore Items